 How is the course assessed?

-The course is modular and assessed through practical and written assignments culminating in a final major project which will involve public performance.
+The course is unit based and assessed through practical and written assignments culminating in a final major project which will involve public performance, product or event.
 There will be a variety of assessed performances throughout the programme.

 Who is this course for?

 This course is for people who want to work in the music industries as performers and/or as technicians.
-It is also suitable for musicians wishing to study a technical and practical programme before completing the third year of the popular music degree at the University of Northampton or entering related employment.
+It is also suitable for musicians wishing to study a technical and or practical programme before completing a third year music degree (subject to offer) or entering related employment.